Eonil/Aliens/README.md

 `Eonil` directory is symlinked for easier header referencing.
 External libraries may contains some compiler warnings.
 Do not make a fork to fix them.

+-	Discount

+	I followed this procedure to get source code.

+	1. Download master branch from [Github](https://github.com/Orc/discount)
+	2.	`./configure.sh; make`.
+	3. Create a new Xcode project. (or erase all existing files)
+	4. Copy all `.h` and `.c` files.
+	5. Erase all `.c` files which contain `main` function.
+	6	Adjust warning levels to suppress false warnings.
+(Refer [this discussion](https://github.com/Orc/discount/issues/105`))

+-	PugiXML

+	API seems well designed and so nice enough to be exposed to users directly.